Kaisbn/rjv/subjects/main.md

 * Based on the report interpretation, choose to trigger either the next action or the error code.

- So, in pseudo-code your IA might look like that:
+ So, in pseudo-code your AI might look like that:

      public void advanceAndMine(Command andThen) {
          command("movenorth",